johnlee4/CoCoCoNet/README.md

 **Priority vs Meta**

-  Priority will search for genes that appear in more than 50% of the experiments used to generate the aggregate.
-This ensures that expression levels are similarly powered.
+  Priority will only use a subset of the gene set filtered on expresionality across experiments.

-  Meta on the otherhand will build the network for all genes in the genome.
+  Meta on the otherhand will build the network using all genes in the gene set.

 **Using genes ...**